aspose-cad-cloud/aspose-cad-cloud-java/README.md

 Tests from this repo are intended for internal usage only.

 # Licensing
-All Aspose.CAD for Cloud SDKs, helper scripts and templates are licensed under [MIT License](LICENSE).
+All Aspose.CAD Cloud SDKs, helper scripts and templates are licensed under [MIT License](LICENSE).

 ## Contact Us
 Your feedback is very important to us.
 Please feel free to contact via